Vamsicse/DailyCodingProblemSolutions/README.md

 The directory dir contains two sub-directories subdir1 and subdir2. subdir1 contains a file file1.ext and an empty second-level sub-directory subsubdir1. subdir2 contains a second-level sub-directory subsubdir2 containing a file file2.ext.

-We are interested in finding the longest (number of characters) absolute path to a file within our file system.
+We are interested in finding the longest (number of characters) absolute paath to a file within our file system.
 For example, in the second example above, the longest absolute path is "dir/subdir2/subsubdir2/file2.ext", and its length is 32 (not including the double quotes).

 Given a string representing the file system in the above format, return the length of the longest absolute path to a file in the abstracted file system.
 If there is no file in the system, return 0.